Esri/arcgis-maps-sdk-java-samples/utility_network/perform-valve-isolation-trace/README.md

 ## How to use the sample

 Create and set the configuration's filter barriers by selecting a category.
-Check or uncheck 'Include Isolated Features'.
-Click 'Trace' to run a subnetwork-based isolation trace.
+Check or "Include isolated features".
+Click "Trace" to run a subnetwork-based isolation trace.

 ## How it works